typemill/typemill/content/index.md

 # Typemill

-TYPEMILL is a small flat file cms designed for **writers**.
-It creates websites based on markdown files and is a perfect solution for text-works like studies, manuals or documentations.
-TYPEMILL is simple, lightweight and open source.
+Modern Web Publishing For Writers.

+Typemill is a user-friendly and lightweight open source CMS for publishing text-works like prosa, lyrics, manuals, documentations, studies and more.
 Just download and start.